alijawadfahs/microwave/README.txt

 3- timer 0 : no need for contracts, the timer will be zero, thus it will not violate the conditions.

 the results are verified.

+(b) in the folder task 5

+(c)  using gaurds before the actions of timer - and timer +  we can assure that we won't reach a violatation of the contracts.